 Source – Saviynt

-Saviynt is an identity governance and administration (IGA) platform built for modern enterprises that need granular control over who has access to what and why.
+Saviynt is an identity governance and administration platform built for modern enterprises that need granular control over who has access to what and why.
 It offers a cloud-native approach to managing identities, entitlements, and risk across SaaS, IaaS, and on-prem environments.

 What sets Saviynt apart is its ability to unify identity governance, privileged access, and application access into one intelligent platform.
 With out-of-the-box connectors for popular enterprise systems, Saviynt simplifies compliance reporting, access certifications, and role-based access control.